WhitLib/kickstarter-analysis/README.md

 ------- | ------- | ---- | ------
 Parent Category, Years | Outcomes | Date Created Conversion | *Count of* Outcomes

-Once the pivot table is created, the parent category filter should be adjusted to only show results for the **Theater** category like the image below:
+Once the pivot table is created, group the row labels column by month to clean up the data.
+The parent category filter should then be adjusted to only show results for the **Theater** category like the image below:

 ![](images/pivot_outcomes_vs_launch.png)

 Note, Louise is only interested in data for campaigns that already completed and are listed as either "successful", "failed", or "canceled" - ensure column labels do **not** include "live" campaigns.
+Then, sort campaign outcomes in descending order so "successful" appears first.

+Lastly, a line chart was created from the pivot table to visualize the relationship between theater campaign outcomes and their launch dates.

+### Outcomes Based on Goals

+The Outcomes Based on Goals chart was created using the percentages of successful, failed, and canceled plays based on the funding goal amount.
+In a new sheet, a new table was created with the following column names:

+- Goal
+- Number Successful
+- Number Failed
+- Number Canceled
+- Total Projects
+- Percentage Successful
+- Percentage Failed
+- Percentage Canceled

+In the goal column, goal amounts were grouped into the following ranges:

+- Less than 1000
+- 1000 to 4999
+- 5000 to 9999
+- 10000 to 14999
+- 15000 to 19999
+- 20000 to 24999
+- 25000 to 29999
+- 30000 to 349999
+- 35000 to 39999
+- 40000 to 44999
+- Greater than 50000

+Using the `COUNTIFS()` function, the number successful, failed, and canceled were calculated using the ranges listed in the Goal column, filtering the Outcome column, and the Subcategory column using *plays* as the criteria.
+To calculate the number of total projects, the `SUM()` function was used to add up the number of projects that were deemed a success, a failure, or a cancellation.
+Then, the percentage of each outcome was calculated for each type of outcome.
+The full table is shown below:

 ## 3 Results